bio-ontology-research-group/DL2Vec/README.md

 ## Reference
 If you find DL2vec useful for your research, please cite: <br>
-Chen, Jun, Azza Althagafi, and Robert Hoehndorf. "[Predicting candidate genes from phenotypes, functions, and anatomical site of expression."
+Jun Chen, Azza Althagafi, and Robert Hoehndorf. "[Predicting candidate genes from phenotypes, functions, and anatomical site of expression."
 (2020)](https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btaa879/5922810).